-The global agriculture has a high environmental impact (30 percent of global emissions).
+The global agriculture has a high environmental impact (30 per cent of global emissions).
 This is mainly the case due to long supply chains.
-Currently, the average distance traveled for agricultural products is more than 2,400 km (Urban Farming in the City of tomorrow, 2018).
+Currently, the average distance travelled for agricultural products is more than 2,400 km (Urban Farming in the City of tomorrow, 2018).
 Using an Urban Farming approach, this distance can ideally be reduced to less than 10 km.
 This offers a new attractive option for a decarbonised food distribution system.
 In addition to this, securing urban food and resource supply is increasingly becoming a challenge, especially in heavily populated cities with limited access to surrounding agricultural areas.
 Thus, food produced within urban areas offers various opportunities for cities.

 The following information gives a general overview, but mainly focuses on indoor and vertical farming.

 The market for urban farming is a rapidly emerging market.
 According to forecasts, the expected Compound Annual Growth Rate (CAGR) between 2016 and 2022 is expected to be 27 to 30 per cent.
 In 2013, the market volume of vertical farming was $403 million and research analysts projected it to grow to $1.97 billion by 2020 (Garden Culture Magazine, 2016).